 She won her first Grand Slam at Wimbledon in 2004, when she was just 17 years old.
 The former world number one retired in 2020, aged just 32.

-Sharapova has earned the third highest amount of prize money ever on the WTA Tour, winning prizes worth nearly $39 million.
+Sharapova has earned the fourth highest amount of prize money ever on the WTA Tour, winning prizes worth nearly $39 million.

 5. Rafael Nadal – $200 Million